CMSgov/dpc-static-site/common/tos.md

 Please read our Application Programming Interface (API) Terms of Service carefully and post any questions you may have to the [Google Group](https://groups.google.com/d/forum/dpc-api).

 ### Scope
-By accessing or using Centers for Medicare & Medicaid Services (CMS) Data at the Point of Care APIs and related services (collectively, DPC), you are agreeing to the terms below, as well as any relevant sections of [CMS’s Privacy Policies](https://www.cms.gov/About-CMS/Agency-Information/Aboutwebsite/Privacy-Policy.html) (collectively, Terms).
+By accessing or using Centers for Medicare & Medicaid Services (CMS) Data at the Point of Care APIs and related services (collectively, DPC), you are agreeing to the terms below, as well as any relevant sections of[CMS’s Privacy Policies](https://www.cms.gov/About-CMS/Agency-Information/Aboutwebsite/Privacy-Policy.html) (collectively, Terms).

 ## Data Rights and Usage